suchipi/yavascript/src/api/glob/glob.help.md

 src/**/*.js
 ```

-`glob` can be used to turn one or more of these glob strings into an array of `Path` objects.
+The function `glob` can be used to turn one or more of these "glob strings" into an array of `Path` objects.

 > When specifying more than one pattern string, paths must match ALL of the patterns to be included in the returned Array.
-In other words, it uses logical AND logic when using more than one pattern.
+In other words, it uses "logical AND" behavior when you give it more than one pattern.

 ````ts
 // Defined in yavascript/src/api/glob